 • Add a few hot sauce drops or finely chopped chillies during preparation.

-It is also easy to customize, so you can get creative and add your favorite vegetables or choose a different type of sausage.
+You can easily customize it.
+Get creative by adding your favorite vegetables or picking a different type of sausage.
 Smoked cheese grillers would make an exciting addition to the stew!

 Ultimately, the key is to experiment and have fun with the recipe.
 So, get cooking and Bon Appetit!